DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 ## New Power (Medicine) - Time Slow

+### Quick Refresher on the Power System

 Remember, powers in Relapse are composed of 3 parts:

 - The power scriptable object that holds the general information for the power (name, cost, charge time, etc.)
 	- Found in `Assets/Scriptable Objects/Powers`
+	- To create a new power, right-click in this folder and select "Create > Power"

 - The The power logic script that defines what the power does.
 	- Found in `Assets/_Scripts/Player/Powers`
 - The power logic prefab that holds the logic script